SouvikGhosh05/CCpp-Programming/README.md

-# C-Programming
+# C & C++ Programming
-This repository contains basics of C programming.
+This repository contains basics of both C and C++ programming.